elgamalsalman/cp-solutions/UVa/10819_Trouble_of_13_Dots/README.md

 ##### Tabulation

-It is quite similar to memoization but we first fill the base cases in the dp table (dp\[0\]\[0\] = 0, and dp\[0\]\[dresses\[0\].price\] = dresses\[0\].favour) and run all subproblems with a certain indexes from 1 to n - 1 which rely on the subproblems of the previous index, so the result of the subproblems which have indexes lower than the current index by 2 and more are no more needed, allowing us to shrink the first dimension to 2.
+It is quite similar to memoization but we first fill the base cases in the dp table (dp\[0\]\[0\] = 0, and dp\[0\]\[dresses\[0\].price\] = dresses\[0\].favour) and run all subproblems with certain indexes from 1 to n - 1 which rely on the subproblems of the previous index, so the result of the subproblems which have indexes lower than the current index by 2 and more are no more needed, allowing us to shrink the first dimension to 2.
 This is the idea behind the memory saving trick.